Bombardier to fund aerospace research at Downsview Park

 University of Toronto Director Chris Damaren told the audience that he expects to return to Downsview in a few years to announce that the University of Toronto Institute for Aerospace Studies (UTIAS) will relocate to the DAIR site to join Centennial and Ryerson to make it a truly collaborative research environment.
 He noted that UTIAS has its roots in Downsview, dating back to the 1950s.

-Watch the construction of our new Downsview Campus: Centre for Aerospace and Aviation.
+Watch the construction of our new The Bombardier Centre for Aerospace and Aviation at Downsview Campus.